Phil-Ba/jsf-bootstrap-demo-neo4j/README.md

 Further in the faces-config.xml the SpringBeanFacesELResolver is configured as EL resolver to make the Spring beans available the JSF.
 For validation Bean Validation is used.
-To validate that the startTime is greater than the endTime, a custom JSF validator is used(BeforeValidator).Persistence is achieved by using Spring Data and Hibernate.
-The application sets up a prefilled H2 in memory database on startup.
+To validate that the startTime is greater than the endTime, a custom JSF validator is used(BeforeValidator).Persistence is achieved by using Spring Data and neo4j.
+You need to configure the path where the database should be created in the applicationContext.xml.
+To reset the database( droppAll ;) ), just delete that directory.

 MyFaces was chosen as JSF implementation, since at the time of writing Mojarra had a rednering bug which impacted the application(https://java.net/jira/browse/JAVASERVERFACES-3169).
 Since this is a rather basic demo application, we forewent the classic MVC pattern for simplicity's sake.
 Instead most